- Service area

-- WCC will maintain compliance with all relevant energy and climate change legislation and agreed codes of practice to minimise reputational and financial risks and demonstrate commitment to continuous improvement in environmental performance.
+- WCC will maintain compliance with all relevant energy and climate change legislation and agreed codes of practice to minimise reputational and financial risks and demonstrate a commitment to continuous improvement in environmental performance.

-- WCC will ensure resources are in place (financial and people) to enable on-going investment in new energy saving and low and zero carbon energy technologies to achieve effective carbon reduction.
+- WCC will ensure resources are in place (financial and people) to enable ongoing investment in new energy saving and low and zero-carbon energy technologies to achieve effective carbon reduction.

-- WCC will maximise efficiency of operation of existing plant and equipment and encourage resource efficient behaviour amongst staff whilst at work to avoid unnecessary expenditure on energy and carbon emissions.
+- WCC will maximise the efficiency of operation of existing plant and equipment and encourage resource efficient behaviour amongst staff whilst at work to avoid unnecessary expenditure on energy and carbon emissions.